HiStructClient/histruct-docs/docs/en/cad/instructor-roofs/_ROOFS~BASIC~All_Geometry-Performance.md

 # Geometry &gt; Performance
 <p>
-Allows you to evaluate the potential performance of solar radiation on individual roof surfaces.
+Allows you to evaluate the potential performance of solar irradiation on individual roof surfaces.
 </p>

 <p>
-...The functionality of the <u>Performance</u> button is being prepared for a future version of the program...
+...The <u>Performance</u> button functionality is being prepared for a future version of the program...
 </p>

 <hr class="main">